particl/ccs-front/how-to-zcs/index.md

 `date:` Put the date you are proposing and submitting this to the community in the following format: `January 31, 2019`.

-`amount:` Put the amount of Zcoin you are requesting for complete this.
+`amount:` Put the amount of PART you are requesting to complete the initiative.

 `milestones:` Do not put anything after Milestones directly, but rather the fields that follow it.
 Copy and paste from one dash (`-`) to the other, depending on how many milestones your proposal will take.
 So if you have four milestones, you should see put the following: